bikespace/bikespace/bikespace_dashboard/README.md

 }, ...]
 issues (issues) ["issue1", "issue2"]
 parking_duration (parking_duration) ["hours", "minutes"]
-date_range (parking_time) [{min_date: <Date>, max_date: <Date>}, ...]
+date_range (parking_time) [<luxon Interval>]
 yearday_period (parking_time) [{min_day: 0, max_day: 5}, ...]
 weekday_period (parking_time) ["monday", "wednesday"]
 time_period (parking_time) [{min_time: <time>, max_time: <time>}]
 comments (comments) ["search string 1", "search string 2"]
 ```

+Most filters match 1:1 with one or more report values, but parking_time can be affected by several different overlapping filters:

+- date_range, e.g. to implement filters such as "last 90 days" or "last year"
+- yearday_period, e.g. to implement filters such as "reports in winter"
+- weekday_period, e.g. to implement filters such as "reports on weekends"
+- time_period, e.g. to implement filters such as "reports in the evening"

+This system is pretty powerful, though there may still be cases where the dashboard is not the right tool, and a python script using a tool like [GeoPandas](https://geopandas.org/en/stable/docs.html) would be more appropriate, e.g.:

+* "All reports within 100m of Queen St W", e.g. using `geopandas.GeoDataFrame.buffer()`
+* "All reports after dusk" e.g. using some kind of external data source on dusk times throughout the year

-### Tips [DRAFT]
+### Tips

-Think about when making a component:
+Some things to think about when writing components:

-- coordination (via state) with other Components that may affect the same filter
+- coordination (via state) with other components that may affect the same filter
-- ensure that the global clear filter works
+- ensure that the global clear filter works on the component
-- avoid errors for cases when no data is returned
+- avoid creating errors in cases when no data is returned

-### Tools

-The dashboard runs entirely in the user's browser, and does not use any major frameworks except for JQuery.
-Other tools are used to help create components, e.g.:

-- Leaflet for the map
-- Plotly JS for charts

-The dashboard is deployed as a static page via CloudFlare (see repo Action `Deploy Dashboard`).

-To develop the dashboard locally, you just need a simple local web server, e.g. [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for VS Code or you can use [python's http.server](https://docs.python.org/3/library/http.server.html) (search for "invoked directly" to skip to the relevant instructions).